 - 77% for allowing voting by otherwise eligible voters, who are resident outside the State, for no more than five years;

 - 96% for greater provision of voter education on Referendums;

 NOTE: On a proposal to extend voting over a number of days, Assembly members voted 51% NO and 49% YES; On a proposal to make voting compulsory, Assembly members voted 85% NO and 15% YES;

 11.The Assembly voted on a number of proposals for citizens’ initiatives, namely:

 - 69% in favour of putting a constitutional referendum proposal to the people;

 - 69% in favour of a citizens’ initiative to put a legislative change proposal to the people (including enacting, changing or repealing legislation);

 - 83% voted in favour of a citizens’ initiative to put an item on the agenda for decision by the Oireachtas.

-Once completed the Report by the Assembly will be available here.
+The Report by the Assembly on this topic is available here.